psdoood/SteganoPass/README.md

 - Extracts passwords from images if user can provide image and key
 - Support for multiple image formats (PNG, BMP, JPG, etc..)
 - Simple and intuitive GUI

+## Requirements
+-Must have CMake and Opengl Installed